osmanozdemir1/ethernaut-solutions/README.md

 This repository includes all the [ethernaut](https://ethernaut.openzeppelin.com/) contracts and the solutions for these challenges.

-You can find challenge contracts and attacker contracts for every challenge(if required) in the `contracts` folder.
+You can find challenge contracts and attacker contracts(if required) for every challenge in the `contracts` folder.
 You will also find the attacker scripts for every challenge in the `scripts` folder.

 In the `deploy` folder, you will see *<mark>deployAttacker.js</mark>* file.
 Every time you want to complete a challenge, you need to deploy the attacker contract with this file.
 Don't forget to change the `INSTANCE_ADDRESS` variable and the contract name inside the `hre.ethers.getContractFactory("")` for that specific challenge.